Akhty: Features

 Monument to Sharvili, hero of the national Lezgian epic.
 The North Caucasus mountains surround the town.

 Spa of Akhty

 The Akhty spa is located to the southwest of Akhty, on the left bank of the Akhtychay River inside a gorge.
 The spa has three different types of mineral water: hydrogen sulfide, radon, and iodine-bromine.
-The temperature of the source varies from 38-40 °C to 65-68 °C. Its temperature fluctuates depending on the season.
+The temperature of the source varies from 38 to 40 °C to 65-68 °C. Its temperature fluctuates depending on the season.
 Spa resort "Akhty" is located here.